chaoss/augur/docs/source/deployment/server-deployment.rst

 1. Login to your server.
 2. If you have not already done so, clone Augur.
 3. Change into that directory.
-4. ``git checkout dev``, if you want to deploy the latest features, otherwise remain in the main branch.
+4. ``git checkout main``, if you want to deploy the latest features, otherwise remain in the main branch.
 5. You need a database owned by an Augur user.
 6. ``make install`` ... now is a good time to go get some tea.
 7. When you return with your tea, follow the prompts: